NLP-Guild/text2music/README.md

 ## Active Line of Work
 1. we are collecting real user prompts for later dataset building.
 If you would like to share your ideas, fill this [google form](https://forms.gle/Fmp8aSU3f6ThmeaT9) and submit.
 We really appreciate your help and will add you to the "wall of love" later:)
+2. We are currently building our website: https://nlp-guild.github.io/text2music/.
+You're welcome to contribute 🙂